 Council collects recycling bins every week from residential properties in Moreland.
 Your recycling bin has a yellow lid.

-Council’s kerbside recycling service collects items which are then sorted into the different types of material - such as glass, paper, and plastic, processed, and then used to make other products.
+Council’s kerbside recycling service collects items which are then sorted into the different types of material.

 An annual waste charge is included in your rates notice.
 This charge helps fund the Council kerbside collection services.

 Council also collects recycling bins from non-residential rateable properties subject to payment of the waste charge.

 When recycling bins are collected

 Council collects your recycling bin each week on the same day as your garbage bin.
 The day of collection depends on where you live.

 Please place your bin out by 5.30 am of collection day, preferably the night before.
 Garbage and recycling bins are usually collected in the morning.

 Enter your address to see your recycling bin collection day and to view a bin collection calendar for your address.

 What you can put in your recycling bin